Cyrill98/Data-Analysis/README.md

 # Data-Analysis

-Cleaning and Format Raw Excel file using Python
+Cleaning and Format Raw Excel file using Python<br /><br />

-Library used:
+Library used: <br />
-• 	Numpy
+• 	Numpy <br />
-• 	Pandas
+• 	Pandas <br />

-The initial raw data from client is the "Initial Raw Data" file The processed and formatted data is the "Edited_Data" file Open the "Final_Output" file to see the final result
+The initial raw data from client is the "Initial Raw Data" file <br />
+The processed and formatted data is the "Edited_Data" file <br />
+Open the "Final_Output" file to see the final result <br />